-Bathroom extractor fans can be either axial or centrifugal.
+Bathroom extractor fans can be either Axial or Centrifugal.
 An axial fan is like a ship’s propeller, pulling air through the fan parallel to the shaft.
 Centrifugal fans are usually more powerful (and noisy) but are typically used where there is long ducting from the bathroom to the outside.
 Centrifugal fans displace air radially, at a 90-degree angle to the intake, and are often compared to a hamster wheel.
 ‘Inline’ is used to describe fans that sit within the airflow that can be either axial or centrifugal.
 Inline fans are often used in the void or loft space above the bathroom ceiling.

 For domestic purposes, bathroom fans are either 4 or 6-inches, with the bigger size being recommended for large or heavily-used locations.
-4-inch fans are required (by code) to extract air at a rate greater than 15 liters per second – but this standard is met by all the fans we have reviewed.
+4-inch fans are required (by code) to extract air at a rate greater than 15 litres per second – but this standard is met by all the fans we have reviewed.